hassio-addons/repository/README.md

 ![Docker Pulls][terminal-pulls-shield]

 This add-on allows you to log in to your Hass.io Home Assistant instance using a web terminal.
-It is like SSH but in your Home Assistant frontend.
+It is like SSH but on your Home Assistant frontend.

 [:books: Terminal add-on documentation][addon-terminal]

-## Changelog
+## Changelog & releases

 This add-on repository itself does not keep a change log, the individual add-ons, however, do.
-The format is based on [Keep a Changelog][keepchangelog] moreover, these add-ons adhere to [Semantic Versioning][semver].
+The format is based on [Keep a Changelog][keepchangelog].

+Add-on releases are based on [Semantic Versioning][semver], and use the format of ``MAJOR.MINOR.PATCH``.
+In a nutshell, the version will be incremented based on the following:

+- ``MAJOR``: Incompatible or major changes.
+- ``MINOR``: Backwards-compatible new features and enhancements.
+- ``PATCH``: Backwards-compatible bugfixes and package updates.

 ## Support